Iodine Express Your Answer As A Chemical Formula

 Conclusion

 Iodine remains a cornerstone of public health, a relatively inexpensive intervention with profound benefits.
-While iodized salt remains the most widely used and effective method of prevention, a multifaceted approach – encompassing continued monitoring, targeted supplementation, food fortification, and a deeper understanding of regional variations – is crucial to eradicating iodine deficiency globally and ensuring optimal health outcomes for all.
+Plus, while iodized salt remains the most widely used and effective method of prevention, a multifaceted approach – encompassing continued monitoring, targeted supplementation, food fortification, and a deeper understanding of regional variations – is crucial to eradicating iodine deficiency globally and ensuring optimal health outcomes for all.
 Investing in iodine programs is an investment in human potential, particularly for vulnerable populations and future generations.

 References